 References must always be valid.

-Next, let’s look at a different kind of reference: slices.
+Next, we’ll look at a different kind of reference: slices.

 Slices

-There is another data type which does not have ownership: slices: slices let you reference a contiguous sequence of elements in a collection rather than the whole collection itself.
+Another data type that does not have ownership is the slice.
+Slices let you reference a contiguous sequence of elements in a collection rather than the whole collection.

-Here’s a small programming problem: write a function which takes a string and returns the first word it finds in that string.
-If it doesn’t find a space in the string, it means the whole string is one word, so the whole thing should be returned.
+Here’s a small programming problem: write a function that takes a string and returns the first word it finds in that string.
+If the function doesn’t find a space in the string, it means the whole string is one word, so the entire string should be returned.

 Let’s think about the signature of this function: